Ekitji/siem/README.md

 RunLevel where HighestAvailable will run the task as highest possible privilege for specified user.
 LeastPrivilege will run the task as lower set privilege (Medium integrity) but if the user is Administrator, a UAC bypass shall help you escalate privileges.

-Check winlog.event_data.TaskContent in event.code 4698 for more context which contains the full XML definition of the scheduled task, and it gives you the true context of
+Check winlog.event_data.TaskContent in event.code 4698 for more context which contains almost most of the XML definition of the scheduled task, and it gives you the context of

 - Which account it runs as
 - Privilege level
 - Logon method
 - Trigger
 - Executed command
+- Potential Triggers

 `What Microsoft should do is to add the <SecurityDescriptor> element to the event code 4698.
 When exporting a scheduled task manually gives you the SecurityDescriptor value in the exported XML but not in the event code itself.`